Explore Duke Farms, the 2,700-acre center for environmental stewardship in New Jersey.

 By the time he died in 1925, J.B.
 Duke had transformed more than 2,000 acres of farmland and woodlots into an extraordinary landscape accented with fountains, statuary and other visual delights.
 He excavated nine lakes, constructed some 45 buildings, and built nearly 2.5 miles of stone walls and more than 18 miles of roadway.

 J.B.
 Duke raised Doris, his only child, on the 2,700-acre property, and she inherited control of the property when he died.
 Today, visitors can enjoy exploring different aspects of the property through a variety of classes, nature programs and recreational opportunities.
-The property is owned and managed by the Duke Farms Foundation, an operating foundation which is supported by the Doris Duke Charitable Foundation.
+The property is managed by the Duke Farms Foundation, an extension of the Doris Duke Charitable Foundation.

 Duke Farms opened to the public on May 19, 2012.
 It serves as a model of environmental stewardship in the 21st century and inspires visitors to become informed stewards of the land.
 It is a place of education, enjoyment and research that enhances the environmental health of the region.

 Visit www.dukefarms.org to learn about tour details, the history of the center, and news about special events.